emc13/Dog-Adoption/README.md

 ## Notes
 - Dogs with an age of "baby" are puppies.
 I kept the dataset's initial classification and used this term in my analysis and findings
 - I defined adoption time as the time between when a dog's adoption ad is posted and the dog's status is changed
+   - an adoption time of 0, means the dog's status hasn't changed and it hasn't been adopted

 Data Source: https://www.kaggle.com/datasets/velazquezelsa/petadoption